truemail-rb/truemail/README.md

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/truemail-rb/truemail.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.
-Please check the [open tikets](https://github.com/truemail-rb/truemail/issues).
-Be shure to follow Contributor Code of Conduct below and our [Contributing Guidelines](CONTRIBUTING.md).
+Please check the [open tickets](https://github.com/truemail-rb/truemail/issues).
+Be sure to follow Contributor Code of Conduct below and our [Contributing Guidelines](CONTRIBUTING.md).

 ## License